 News came in from the south land that the people of Hordaland and Rogaland, Agder and Thelemark, were gathering, and bringing together ships and weapons, and a great body of men.
-The leaders of this were Eirik king of Hordaland; Sulke king of Rogaland, and his brother Earl Sote: Kjotve the Rich, king of Agder, and his son Thor Haklang; and from Thelemark two brothers.
-Hroald Hrvg and Had the Hard.
+The leaders of this were Eirik king of Hordaland; Sulke king of Rogaland, and his brother Earl Sote; Kjotve the Rich, king of Agder, and his son Thor Haklang; and from Thelemark two brothers, Hroald Hryg and Had the Hard.
 Now when Harald got certain news of this, he assembled his forces, set his ships on the water, made himself ready with his men, and set out southwards along the coast, gathering many people from every district.
 King Eirik heard of this when he same south of Stad; and having assembled all the men he could expect, he proceeded southwards to meet the force which he knew was coming to his help from the east.
 The whole met together north of Jadar, and went into Hafersfjord, where King Harald was waiting with his forces.
 A great battle began, which was both hard and long; but at last King Harald gained the day.
-King Eirik fell, and King Sulke, with his brother Earl Thor Haklang, who was a great berserk, had laid his ship against King Harald's, and there was above all measure a desperate attack, until Thor Haklang fell, and his whole ship was cleared of men.
+There King Eirik fell, and King Sulke, with his brother Earl Sote.
+Thor Haklang, who was a great berserk, had laid his ship against King Harald's, and there was above all measure a desperate attack, until Thor Haklang fell, and his whole ship was cleared of men.
 Then King Kjotve fled to a little isle outside, on which there was a good place of strength.
 Thereafter all his men fled, some to their ships, some up to the land; and the latter ran southwards over the country of Jadar.
-So says Hornklofe, viz.:-
+So says Hornklofe, viz .:---

-"Has the news reached you?-have you heard Of the great fight at Haferstjord, Between our noble king brave Harald And King Kjotve rich in gold?
+"Has the news reached you?-have you heard Of the great fight at Hafersfjord, Between our noble king brave Harald And King Kjotve rich in gold?
 The foeman came from out the East, Keen for the fray as for a feast.
-A gallant sight it was to see Their feet sweep o'er the dark-blue like scales; Its crew of udal men of war, Whose snow-white targets from far;
+A gallant sight it was to see Their fleet sweep o'er the dark-blue sea; Each war-ship, with its threatening throat Of dragon fierce or ravenous brute1 Grim gaping from the prow; its wales Glittering with burnished shields, 2 like scales; Its crew of udal men of war, Whose snow-white targets shone from far; And many a mailed spearman stout From the West countries round about, English and Scotch, a foreign host, And swordsmen from the far French coast.
+And as the foemen's ships drew near, The dreadful din you well might bear;